yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-mar-2023/index.md

 Users reported that games have less audio stuttering thanks to the improved timer precision.

 Another nice tool that the Windows 10 SDK adds is allowing us to set yuzu as a `HighQoS` process, hinting to the Windows scheduler that if there are higher performance cores available, they should take priority.
-This further improves performance for current Ryzen CPUs by suggesting to use the best cores of a CCX, and for Intel 12th Gen and newer CPUs, by prioritizing P-cores.
+This further improves performance for current Ryzen CPUs by suggesting to use the best cores of a CCX, and for Intel 12th Gen and newer, by prioritizing P-cores ("performance cores", normal cores).

 It’s heavily recommended to keep chipset drivers up to date to take the best advantage of your hardware.